A cat and a corgi stand side by side in a field

 Benefits of Allowing Pets in Your Rental Property

-If you decide to list your rental online as “pet friendly,” you’ll enjoy several benefits, including the opportunity to:
+If you decide to list your property online as a pet-friendly rental, you’ll enjoy several benefits, including the opportunity to:

 1. Make more in rental fees

-By allowing pets in your rental property, you are essentially adding another tenant (or a few, if you allow).
-Although this furry tenant won’t be responsible for splitting the rent, their presence will require some additional payments.
-Pet fees, pet deposits, and pet rent are a few of the ways you can make more in rental fees by allowing pets.
+By allowing pets in your rental property, you are essentially adding another renter (or a few, if you allow).
+Although this furry tenant won’t be responsible for splitting the rent, their presence allows you to charge additional payments.
+Many landlords choose to charge pet fees, pet deposits, and pet rent to cover the risk of allowing pets.

-You will collect a non-refundable pet fee from your pet-owning tenant before or on move-in day.
-You can also collect a pet deposit at the same time in addition to the pet fee.
-The only difference is the pet deposit is refundable and will be returned to the tenant in full if there are no pet-related damages to the unit, including soiled carpet, chewed blinds, or scratches on the floor, walls, and moldings.
+You can collect a non-refundable pet fee from your pet-owning renter before or on move-in day.
+Consider collecting a pet deposit as well.
+The only difference is that the pet deposit is refundable and will be returned to the tenant in full if there are no pet-related damages to the unit.
 Pet rent is a fee that renters will pay once a month in addition to their base rent.

 Depending on your state laws, you can charge one of these rental fees, all three, or a mix.
 These rental fees will automatically boost your rental income, as well as provide a bit of cushion for potential damages.
 Be sure to check what competitors in your market are charging for pet fees so that you aren’t under or overselling your rental.